Quick Ratio: What It Is & How To Calculate It

 Current Liabilities

-Current liabilities include all short-term financial obligations that a company must pay immediately, or within 90 days.
+Current liabilities for a quick ratio calculation include all short-term financial obligations that are due within 90 days.
 Some examples of current liabilities are:

 - Accounts payable (A/P): A/P are any obligations to pay off short-term debt to creditors, vendors, and suppliers.